Applying Zaino Bros' Show Car Polish

 After that first application, maintaining your Zaino finish will look like one of these:

-Remember, you’ll need to use Z-1 or ZFX at least once every six months or every tenth coat of polish.
 If you have a ClayBar, you should use it whenever it seems needed.
-I clay our Camaro whenever I notice any roughness on the surface, every six to nine months.
+I clay our vehicles whenever I notice any roughness on their paint, every six to nine months.
 You must use ZFX on any day you put on more than one coat of polish.
 You may use ZFX as often as every coat.

 Helpful hint: To insure your Zaino lasts a long time, store it in a cool place.